otterthecat/mongonaut/README.md

   });

 // change config to point to new collection
-// then batch import multiple files. mongonaut.set('collection', 'inventions');
+// then import a new file
-  .import(['./data2.json', './some/other/data.json', './third.json'])
+mongonaut.set('collection', 'inventions');
+  .import('./data2.json')
   .then(function (response) {
       // code to fire on Promise resolve
   });